AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Grouping.md

 ### Eligible grouping fields
 Fields whose values come from data item `FieldSource.Id`, `FieldSource.Name`, `FieldSource.Metadata`, or `FieldSource.Tags` are eligible to be used as grouping fields.

-### Displaying the grouping values
-If a data view has any grouping fields specified, then a special type of field set is available: `FieldSetSourceType.GroupingValue`.
-Its fields serve as robust pass-throughs to whatever the data view's grouping fields currently are.
-It also avoids repetitive inclusion of grouping values in the case where a group contains multiple data items.

 ## Uses of grouping
 Grouping can be used to separate the data items from each other, and to join different types of data items together.